Skip to content

 Here are some of the most common techniques:

-Simple Copy and Paste
+Simple Copying and Pasting

-The most basic form of electronic signature forgery involves copying an individual’s genuine signature from one document and pasting it onto another without authorization.
 A fraudster might simply take an image of your signature (from a scanned document, for example) and copy it into another document.

 While unsophisticated, this method is surprisingly effective in less formal situations or where scrutiny is low.